Sar-kit/tus2/README.md

 The app has a basic form used to upload files to a s3 bucket.
-Has some pause/resume functionality that work to some extent.
+Has some pause/resume functionality that works to some extent.
-Mocking the db.
+Mocking the db. and everythings on local

 # 📱 Android Media Upload App + 🖥️ Node.js + TUS + S3 Backend